-Senior Communication major at Robert Morris University Spring 2020 alum with a B.A. in Communication (Applied Journalism).
+Robert Morris University Spring 2020 alum with a B.A. in Communication (Applied Journalism).
 Skilled in information gathering, storytelling, written and broadcast journalism, photojournalism and video editing.
 Experiences with news organizations such as the Tribune-Review as a freelance reporter and Robert Morris University's RMU Sentry Media as a staff news writer.

 Contact me at [email protected]

 Haleigh Karcher was three days away from graduating from Thomas Jefferson High School when she was swinging across Peters Creek on a rope.
 The standout high school softball catcher's hand got caught on the rope, severing three and half fingers on her glove hand.
 Karcher, 18, was to play softball

 Archaeologists are looking for new clues at one of the oldest known sites of human habitation in North America.
 Devlin Gandy, an archaeologist from St. John's College at the University of Cambridge, and James M. Adovasio, the director of archaeology at Meadowcroft Rockshelter and Historic Village, are conducting research at